🎁 Get 10% off your first order with code NEW 🎁

 Wide view of the Parthenon in Athens with columns and clear blue sky.

-The Parthenon, Jewel of Ancient Athens
+The Parthenon, jewel of ancient Athens

 The Parthenon, located on the Acropolis in Athens, is the jewel of ancient Greek architecture.
 Dedicated to the goddess Athena, it symbolizes the grandeur of Greek civilization.
 Built in the 5th century BC, it embodies the faith, culture and power of Athens.

-An architectural masterpiece, it is distinguished by its perfect proportions and sculptures, created under the direction of the sculptor Phidias.
+An architectural masterpiece, it is distinguished by its perfect proportions and its sculptures, created under the direction of the sculptor Phidias.
 Today, the Parthenon remains a living symbol of Athenian democracy, attracting visitors from all over the world.

 The story of an ancient temple turned icon